Compare Progressive, Allstate, Liberty Mutual and Nationwide (+ other top companies) to find the best home insurance in Baton Rouge, Louisiana.

-Among the most important aspects of owning a home is homeowners insurance.
+Among the most important aspects of owning a home is home insurance.
 Along with your personal belongings, homeowners insurance covers your dwelling against many perils, including fire, wind damage, vandalism, and theft.
 Incidents like this occur regularly.
 When paired with the high cost of repairing or rebuilding a home, investing in homeowners coverage can seem like a great idea.
+The average homeowners policy costs $164 per month in Baton Rouge, Loiuisiana.
+This is more than the average American's monthly home insurance payment.

 The price of a home insurance policy factors in variables such as the cost of building materials, the value of your personal belongings, and the overall value of the primary dwelling.
 Your home's location can also impact how much you pay, as some locations are more prone to destructive hazards.
 If your area is at risk of being affected by hail, strong winds, fire, frozen pipes, or volcanic activity, then your premiums could be substantially higher than average.
 Learn more about what is covered by a homeowners insurance policy.